 USDA WASDE: How accurate are the estimates?

 While the USDA WASDE monthly report focuses on many other agricultural commodities, this analysis focuses on the corn yield forecast.
-The USDA WASDE is an important indicator to commodity markets of agricultural supply and demand.
+The USDA WASDE is an important indicator of commodity markets of agricultural supply and demand.
+We recently published an analysis of using CropProphet to forecast the USDA NASS corn and soybean yield forecast changes, which are a component of the WASDE reports.

 The USDA WASDE estimate of corn planted acreage was revised downwards by less than 2% to 90.0 million acres, versus an industry expectation of 88.0 million acres.
 Estimated corn production was almost unchanged at 13.90 billion bushels.
 The corn market was surprised by this information and Dec’19 corn futures prices immediately dropped limit down (25 cents) per contract and have yet to recover.